Maguire marks captaincy with goal, England beats Ireland 3-0

 The Manchester United defender headed in his second England goal — following one at the 2018 World Cup — when he met Harry Winks’ cross in the 18th minute.

+“Jadon and Jack — they’ve got the freedom to go either side of the pitch and try and create overloads,” Southgate said.
+“I thought at times both of them did that really well.
+Of course, as soon as they are turned and running at people, they are a real problem for the opponent.”

-It was Ireland defender Cyrus Christie’s foul on Bukayo Saka that created the penalty that Calvert-Lewin converted from in the 56th.
+It was Ireland defender Cyrus Christie’s foul on Bukayo Saka which created the penalty that Calvert-Lewin converted from in the 56th.

+The victory was comfortable preparation for the final Nations League group games away against Belgium on Sunday and at home to Iceland on Wednesday.

+Conor Coady and Marcus Rashford have now been ruled out of both games.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports